-If your answer is, “not often, but enough to own a credit card to earn bonus points,” then the IHG Traveler Card might be a good option for you.
+If your answer is, “not often, but enough to own a credit card to earn bonus points,” then the IHG® Rewards Club Traveler Credit Card might be a good option for you.

 The IHG Traveler Card is best at earning bonus IHG points on top of your regular stays and ensuring your points balance never expires.
-Paying only $29 a year might be a good option to get peace of mind.
+Additionally, you don’t have to worry about any annual fees, which is a great added bonus.

 Is It Better to Apply for the IHG Premier Card Instead?

-If you’re willing to spend $89 a year, you might enjoy the IHG Premier Credit Card that offers more travel benefits.
-For an extra $60 a year, you get:
+If you’re willing to spend $89 a year, you might enjoy the IHG® Rewards Club Premier Credit Card that offers more travel benefits.
+You get:

-Considering most IHG nights cost at least $100 a year, the free night certificate alone pays the $89 annual fee.
+Considering most IHG nights cost at least $100 a year, the reward night certificate alone pays the $89 annual fee.
 These additional benefits are a bargain for even the most casual IHG travelers.